How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

 By bringing new hires up to speed on their responsibilities, work tools, and business objectives, an orientation paves the way for them to get into a productive mode as quickly as possible.
 A well-organized orientation program can enable them to reach full productivity levels in the first few months.

 By helping the recruits learn about and adapt to a new environment, orientations can enhance their efficiency in the workplace.
-Early on, they pick the idea of how to perform the different tasks the right way at the right time with minimal waste of time and effort.
+Early on, they pick the idea of how to perform different tasks the right way at the right time with minimal waste of time and effort.
 Such clarity can help them avoid unnecessary and potentially damaging mistakes.

-Orientation Plan for New Employees
+How to Create an Effective Orientation Program for New Employees

 Structure your orientation program with the following essential activities.